OpenNebula/website/content/7.0/product/apps-marketplace/ova_management/import_ova.md

 VM ID: 103
 ```

-### Example on importing OVA with multiple DS and VNET
+### Example of Importing an OVA with Multiple DSs and VNETs

-The source OVA has two disks and two NICs, as it can be seen from the .ovf file:
+The source OVA has two disks and two NICs, as can be seen from the `.ovf` file:

 ```default
 <DiskSection>